UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 would like to present a talk or teach a new skill please email our club president.

-### Fall Semester Meetings
+### Spring Semester Meetings

-Our meetings for the fall semester are an introduction to computer security.
-We will go over many of the foundational topics in computer security, so if you're a beginner, you're in luck.
+Our meetings for the spring semester will build on the knowledge we learned in the fall semester.

-If you already have experience, don't worry-you'll be able to meet like-minded folks, and we will have plenty of more challenging activities available.
+If you're new, no worries, you can still come; talk to us to see to what extent you might need to catch yourself up.
+Security's nowhere near as hard as people say, so don't be scared away :)

-Our meetings for the spring semester will likely continue with that trend, but we will go more in depth.
-Previous spring topics include reverse engineering and cryptography.
-We will discuss plans at the end of the fall semester.
+This spring we will go more in depth in topics discussed from the fall, previous topics include reverese engineering and exploitation.
+See our calendar below for details.

 ## Planned Projects and Activities